 You could even turn an old voice recording turned into a piece of art that depicts their voice.
 It’s both unique and beautiful which can then be displayed around your home.
 The recording is not just a final dedication to their memory but their physical presence also.
 For a small child, you could turn an item of their clothing into a toy or blanket.
 It’s a small keepsake that is memorable and as they get older it’s something they can cherish.

 To create a more lasting memorial you could have their ashes compressed into jewellery or their fingerprint transferred onto jewellery.
 Having such testaments allows you to carry some part or your family or friend with you.

-There are so many ways to keep a loved ones memories alive by creating a touching, memorable and beautiful accolade.
-Especially at great times of difficultly having support or something to remember them by can make anniversaries easier when they come along.
+There are so many ways to keep the memories of a loved one alive by creating a touching, memorable and beautiful accolade.
+Especially at great times of difficulty having support or something to remember them by can make anniversaries easier when they come along.